savman65/Crisp/README.md

 ```

 ## Some Todo Items I Thought Of
-- an "event-based" trigger for the application to do parquet conversions so we can remove the naiive logic in the python script
+- An "event-based" trigger for the application to do parquet conversions so we can remove the naiive logic in the python script
-- harden the azure resources (locking down networking, least privilege for service accounts, etc)
+- Harden the azure resources (locking down networking, least privilege for service accounts, etc)
-- better documentation
+- Better documentation
-- clean up git commits
+- Clean up git commits
-- standardize naming conventions, use better naming convention
+- Standardize naming conventions, use better naming convention
-- create the blob_files folder dynamically
+- Create the blob_files folder dynamically
-- persistent storage for a history of blobs that were processed
+- Persistent storage for a history of blobs that were processed
-- ignore non csv blobs
+- Ignore non csv blobs
-- error handling for graceful termination for ConvertCSVToPasquet
+- Error handling for graceful termination for ConvertCSVToPasquet
-- make external user script more robust
+- Make external user script more robust

 ## Notes
-- the commits in the git repo come from an author named "Matt Savitz".
-I'm on vacation now so I'm using my father (Matt's) laptop :)
+- The commits in the git repo come from an author named "Matt Savitz".
+I'm on vacation now so I'm using my father's (Matt) laptop :)
-- the only resource that isn't managed in the github workflow is the service principle used for github to authenticate to azure.
+- The only resource that isn't managed in the github workflow is the service principle used for github to authenticate to azure.
 This is to avoid a "chicken and egg" problem.
 The deployment to azure depends on the service principle.
-- the blob_files directory (which is a script dependancy) contains a placeholder file because without it, the folder wouldn't get copied to the container
+- The blob_files directory (which is a script dependancy) contains a placeholder file because without it, the folder wouldn't get copied to the container